The Conflict at a Glance

 2015 ACLED reported 499 conflict fatalities (ACLED, All Africa Files, ACLED Version 6 (1997-2015) standard file), including 148 in a single attack on Garissa University College (International Crisis Group).

-The United Nations High Commissioner for Refugees (UNHCR) reported 7,474 refugees and 3,278 asylum seekers originating from Kenya and 1,231 returned refugees.
-Kenya hosted 552,272 refugees and 40,341 asylum seekers.
+Refugees and IDPs: The United Nations High Commissioner for Refugees (UNHCR) reported 7,474 refugees and 3,278 asylum seekers originating from Kenya and 1,231 returned refugees.
 Deutsche Welle reported that, in the Rift Valley, as many as 5,000 people were displaced by fighting between the Maasai and Kipsigis communities (Deutsche Welle).
+At the end of 2015, 309,000 people in Kenya were internally displaced (IMDC).
+Kenya continued to host one of the largest refugee populations in the world, with 552,272 refugees and 40,341 asylum seekers from other countries.

 2014 According to International Crisis Group, there were approximately 458 deaths caused by terror attacks, government operations against militants, and intercommunal violence.